BAN-01 Application by a Trustee in Bankruptcy (Section 234 of the TLA)

 - the applicant as the trustee

-- the registered proprietor (or at least one of them, if more than one) as the bankrupt, and
+- state who the current registered proprietor or proprietors of the subject land is (or at least one of them, if more than one) and identify the proprietor as the bankrupt person,

-- state that the appointment of the trustee is still current.
+- state that the appointment of the trustee is still current and has not been varied or terminated; and

 2.3 Certificate of Appointment